deny-joefakri/EODHD_View_Monitor/README.md

 ## Technical Overview

 - **Real-Time Data via WebSockets**: The app connects to a WebSocket server that streams cryptocurrency data, allowing for instant price updates.
-- **Watchlist Management**: Users can monitor their selected cryptocurrencies and see key statistics like price, percentage change, and daily movement.
-- **Interactive Line Charts**: Detailed charts provide users with a graphical representation of price movement over time.
+- **Interactive Watchlist and Line Charts**: Detailed Watchlist and Charts provide users can monitor their selected cryptocurrencies with a list and a graphical representation of price movement over time.
 The X-axis represents time in intervals, and the Y-axis shows the price in USD.

-- **Responsive Design**: The app is built with adaptive layouts that provide a great experience on different screen sizes.
+## Clean Architecture Implementation

+This application follows the **Clean Architecture** pattern, which provides a clear separation of concerns and ensures a modular, scalable, and maintainable codebase.
+The architecture consists of the following layers:

+### 1. **Core Layer**
+- Contains fundamental elements such as environment configurations, error handling, dependency injection, and core services.
+- These components are essential and used across the entire application, making them reusable and easily modifiable.

+### 2. **Data Layer**
+- Responsible for managing data sources, including WebSocket and RESTful API interactions, models, and repositories.
+- This layer abstracts the details of data retrieval and provides a unified interface for fetching data, ensuring the data source implementations (WebSocket, APIs, etc.) are hidden from the rest of the app.

+### 3. **Domain Layer**
+- Contains the business logic of the application, including use cases and repository interfaces.
+- It is independent of the data source and presentation layers, ensuring that core functionality is isolated and reusable in other contexts if needed.

+### 4. **Presentation Layer**
+- Manages the UI components, utilizing `Bloc` and `Cubit` for state management to ensure that the user interface responds to changes in the data.
+- This layer interacts with the domain layer to render live data in charts and watchlists, providing a seamless and real-time experience for the user.

+## Scalability and Maintainability

+Thanks to **Clean Architecture**, the application is modular and highly maintainable.
+Each layer is loosely coupled, making it easier to add new features without affecting other parts of the app.
+The modular design also allows for individual components to be tested and maintained independently, ensuring the app's scalability as it grows in complexity.

 ## Sample Data Structure